serverless/github-action/README.md

 ```

 ### Use a particular Serverless Framework CLI version
+Installs a specific version of the Serverless Framework
 ```yaml
     - name: Deploy using a particular version of serverless
       uses: ryanlawson/serverless-github-action@v1.0